 Studies show that even as little as a loss of 5 to 10 percent of your body weight can lead to improvements in many different health markers.1

 Of course, as many will tell you, reaching your weight loss goals is easier said than done.
 The conventional wisdom is that the path to weight loss is through diet and exercise.
 And of course that’s true, but it’s also open to interpretation.
 Body weight is a fickle thing, as are methods to lose it.

 How can so many people exercise and say they are eating well, but are still not losing weight?

 The answer is this: exercise and diet need to be approached the right way.
 And it all starts with understanding how we gain weight and body fat.

 The Science Of Weight Gain

-Calories are a literal reference to units of energy.
+Calories are a reference to literal units of energy.
 Every human needs a certain amount of calories to live.
 Without them, cells die and organs break down.2

-Note that weight loss doesn’t generally result from a loss of just body fat.
+Also, as a side note, if you spend a lot of your time sitting, you’re likely dealing with water retention, which will also add to your body weight.
+Weight loss doesn’t generally result from a loss of just body fat.
 Lean tissue and water weight also tend to get reduced during a workout.5,6

 Can What You Eat Overpower A Workout?